Family movie night? There's an app for that

 Teens in a car smoke a joint, then, as the highway patrol approaches, one teen passenger consumes two bags of pot and a bag of psychedelic mushrooms to hide the evidence.
 Lots of heavy drinking -- most notably in the final scenes, in which even the boss of the highway patrol crew gets so drunk that he nearly passes out.
 The final scene is set in a house filled with teens drinking and smoking pot.
 Highway patrol officers drink hard liquor and beer while driving.
 A teen says "I love acid!"

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-This is in the middle range for bad taste comedies, in both the bad taste and comedy categories.
+This is in the middle range for bad-taste comedies, in terms of both bad taste and comedy.
 There are a lot of gross jokes that are cheerfully politically incorrect but not as offensive as some of what is out there.
-They are not as stupid as some of what we've seen in recent movies, but they are not terrifically funny either.
-It falls somewhere between American Pie and Tom Green.
+They are not as stupid as some of what we've seen in recent movies, but they are not terrifically funny, either.
+Super Troopers falls somewhere between American Pie and Tom Green.

 No one in Broken Lizard has what anyone might deem star quality -- in those uniforms, they look more like they are auditioning for a local franchise for the Village People than like anyone who might know how to hold a radar gun on a speeding 18-wheeler.
 But director Jay Chandrasekhar and one or two of the others clearly have fun on screen and it occasionally reaches the audience.